JoseAyobami/JoseAyobami/README.md

 ### 2. [Simple Socail Media API](https://github.com/JoseAyobami/grp-1-ass)

+This is a simple social media API built with Python and FastAPI.
+It allows users to create accounts, create posts, and like posts.

 ### 3. [Event Management System](https://github.com/JoseAyobami/event-track)
 In-memory FastAPI backend for event registration, attendance tracking, and reporting.